simonsunnyboy/gen-fsm/README.md

 The OpenDocument table is parsed for a single sheet.

 The sheet must contain at least 3 columns:
-- States
+- State
 - Event
 - Next state

-First, the first column is searched for the word "States".
-This marks the start of the transition table.
+First, the first column is searched for the word "State".
+This marks the start of the transition table and is interpreted as a header.

 All subsequent lines are interpreted as transitions for the state machine if they have entries in all three columns.

-All entries in the columns "States" and "Next states" are used to build the set of available states.
+All entries in the columns "State" and "Next state" are used to build the set of available states.
+Thus it is possible to have states without further transitions to other states.

 ## Name of the generated finite state machine